 Look at Your COGs

-As a last note, why not consider what it would mean if you were to fulfil the product and not get paid.
+As a last note, why not consider what it would mean if you were to fulfill the product and not get paid.
 Depending on your COGs, this might work out.
 With a robust recovery engine, you can get salvage rates above 50%., as has been the case with some of our single sale merchants.
-That means that if your COGs are 40%, it would be profitable to fulfil every decline even though you know you’re only going to recover 50%.
+That means that if your COGs are 40%, it would be profitable to fulfill every decline even though you know you’re only going to recover 50%.
 To put this in dollars, imagine that you had $100k in declines and recover $50k of it.
-The total cost of fulfilment is $40k, so you’re $10k to the good.
+The total cost of fulfillment is $40k, so you’re $10k to the good.

 Consider too the ancillary benefits that comes with those customers getting your product.
 They’re going to see the marketing in your packaging.
 They’re going to try out your product.
 For those that you weren’t able to capture a payment on, you can entice them to do business with you again and try to capture the payment that next time, as an outstanding invoice.